Shelby F. Lewis

 Shelby Faye Lewis is an American political scientist and African studies scholar.
 She was a professor at a series of academic institutions and also worked as an international development consultant, ultimately becoming professor emerita at Clark Atlanta University, where she has also served multiple times as the Interim Dean of the School of Arts and Sciences.
 In 2010, President Barack Obama appointed her to the J. William Fulbright Foreign Scholarship Board.

 Education

 Lewis was born in Shreveport, Louisiana.
 As an undergraduate she attended Southern University, earning a BA in political science in 1960.
 Upon graduating in 1960, she was named a Woodrow Wilson Fellow by the Woodrow Wilson National Fellowship Foundation.
 She then earned an MA in political science at the University of Massachusetts in 1963, followed by a PhD in political science from the University of New Orleans in 1973.

 Career

+Throughout Lewis' professional career, her primary area of research has been applied policy research with a specific focus on the intersection of gender, education, and development policies in developing countries.
+Lewis believed that Jewel Limar Prestage was her strongest influence as a political scientist due to nurturing her interest in women and politics, gender, education, and development policies.
+Lewis began her professional career as an education officer for USAID projects in Uganda.
 In 1962, Lewis became an Education Officer at the Ministry of Education in Uganda, and then from 1965 until 1967 was a Director at the Tororo Girls School in Tororo, Uganda.
 While in Uganda, she was also part of the Teachers for East Africa Program.
+She taught at Nabumali High School and worked with British, Ugandan, and American teachers from 1962-1964.
+Then, she was recruited as Director of Guidance at Tororo Girls' School in Tororo, Uganda from 1965-1967.
+Even though she studied African history and politics prior to her positions, she had no formal teaching training outside of 1 year as a graduate teaching assistant.